thirdeyeclub/rails-mini-course-sprint1-mod2-student--starter/README.md

-# Ruby on Rails - Ruby & Ruby on Rails Basics - Object-oriented Principles - Project
+# Ruby on Rails - Ruby & Ruby on Rails Basics - Object-oriented Programming - Project

 For today's challenge we are going to act as librarians that are trying to keep track of our books.